tahaafzal5/the-rust-programming-language/Notes.md

 * We can improve the signature from `fn string_slice(string: &String) -> &str` to `fn string_slice(string: &str) -> &str`.
   * If we have a string slice, we can pass that directly instead of having to convert to a `String` with `to_string()`.
   * If we have a String, we can pass a slice of that String or a reference to the String, since Strings are `str`s.
-  * This flexibility takes advantage of "deref coersions" -- covered later.
+  * This flexibility takes advantage of "deref coercions" -- covered later.
   * Defining a function to take a string slice instead of a reference to a String makes our API more general.
 * String literals are string slices already.